Burmese: a language of Myanmar

 We offer Burmese language instructions at all levels - beginning to advanced – every semester, depending on the enrollment.
 Class sizes are relatively smaller, and therefore there is an abundance of opportunities for individual attention, and tailoring to the needs of the students, especially in the selection of reading materials after the elementary levels.

-Click here to browse course listings for Spring 2017.
+Click here to browse course listings for Fall 2017.

 How it works to learn Burmese